Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 We will use [MetaQUAST](http://quast.sourceforge.net/metaquast) to further evaluate our metagenomic assemblies.
 MetaQUAST is based on the QUAST genome quality tool but accounts for high species diversity and misassemblies.

 MetaQUAST assesses the quality of assemblies using alignments to close references.
 This means we need to determine which references are appropriate for our data.
 MetaQUAST can automatically select reference genomes to align the assembly to, but it does not always pick the most appropriate references.
-As we know what organisms make up our metagenome we will be supplying a file containing the references we want to use instead.
-If you use MetaQUAST on your own data you could use the default references MetaQUAST selects or provide your own if you have an idea what organisms could be in your dataset.
+Instead we will provide it with a list of references.
+For now you can just use our list, but next lesson we will show you how we generated it so you know how to do it for your own data in future.

 So far we've been able to do a lot of work with files that already exist, but now we need to write our own file using the text editor Nano.